Deserav/mouse-human-develop/README.md

 [GSM2970391_GW23_PFC2_1.UMI_TPM_no_ERCC.txt](https://github.com/Deserav/mouse-human-develop/files/8010409/GSM2970391_GW23_PFC2_1.UMI_TPM_no_ERCC.txt)

 The first file has "Gene" in the row names, while the second one does not.
 The `for` loop for making the `Seurat` object should consider these differences.
 If not the last column will be omitted.

+This is a common problem when reading files, and as discussed in [this link](https://www.programmingr.com/r-error-messages/more-columns-than-column-names/), we ditch the `tidyverse` method and loop `read.csv`.
+Create 39 Seurat objects, and merge all of them to one and perform downstream analysis.

+#### 2.2.2 Data Processing
+The initial data is given by a TPM matrix.
+The developers of Seurat mentioned that raw expression matrix should be normalized via `NormalizeData` function, while a TPM input should not, as discussed in this [QnA](https://github.com/satijalab/seurat/issues/668).
+Therefore, the data processing step is skipped.

+#### 2.2.3 Plotting.